Kahlua Coffee Chocolate Cake

 Servings: 16

-This Kahlúa Coffee Chocolate Cake has a super moist crumb infused with a luscious coffee and chocolate liqueur mixture.
-It’s a chocolate and coffee lovers dessert dream and so easy to make!
+This Kahlúa Coffee Chocolate Cake has a super moist crumb infused with and topped with a luscious coffee and chocolate liqueur mixture.
+It’s a chocolate and coffee lovers dessert dream, and so easy to make!

 Ingredients